 The government includes the executive branch, the legislative branch, and the judicial branch.
 This Financial Report includes the financial status and activities related to the operations of the government.
+SFFAS No. 47, Reporting Entity provides criteria for identifying organizations that are included in the Financial Report as consolidation entities, disclosure entities, and related parties.
+Consolidation entities are organizations that should be consolidated in the financial statements based on the assessment of the following characteristics as a whole, the organization: a) is financed through taxes and other non-exchange revenues; b) is governed by the Congress or the President; c) imposes or may impose risks and rewards to the government; and d) provides goods and services on a non-market basis.

-SFFAS No. 47, Reporting Entity provides criteria for identifying organizations that are included in the Financial Report as "consolidation entities" and "disclosure entities."
-Consolidation entities are consolidated into the government's financial statements.
-For disclosure entities, information is disclosed in the notes to the financial statements concerning (a) the nature of the federal government's relationship with the disclosure entities, (b) the nature and magnitude of relevant activity with the disclosure entities during the period and balances at the end of the period, and (c) a description of financial and non-financial risks, potential benefits and, if possible, the amount of the federal government's exposure to gains and losses from the past or future operations of the disclosure entities.
+For disclosure entities, data is not consolidated in the financial statements, instead information is disclosed in the notes to the financial statements concerning: a) the nature of the federal government's relationship with the disclosure entities; b) the nature and magnitude of relevant activity with the disclosure entities during the period and balances at the end of the period; and c) a description of financial and non-financial risks, potential benefits and, if possible, the amount of the federal government's exposure to gains and losses from the past or future operations of the disclosure entity or entities.